 - Hiring mistakes (at this stage bad hires can harm company culture)

 - Scaling prematurely

-- “Issues of cash burn and working capital requirement will be amplified” (Destin)
+- Amplified issues of cash burn and working capital needs (Destin)

-- It becomes harder to get things done within the company as you increase the number of employees
+- The difficulty of “getting things done” as you increase the number of employees

-Metrics are key throughout every SaaS stage and at this step the data will determine when your SaaS is ready to move into the next phase…
+Metrics are key in every SaaS stage, and at this step the data will determine when your company is ready to move on…

-“Customers know what they bought, how your services are used/consumed and what your product will do for them have been defined/documented.
+In the maturity stage, “customers know what they bought.
+How your services are used/consumed and what your product will do for them have been defined/documented.
 Ninety-five percent of outcome scenarios fall into an operational bucket and are delivered consistently, at scale.
-Your department’s’ and organization’s products/services have a known set of predictable measures,” according to Alexander A. Sulpasso, Director of Operations at Continuity.
+Your departments’ and organization’s products/services have a known set of predictable measures,” according to Alexander A. Sulpasso, Vice President of Operations at Guilford Savings Bank.

 At this stage the growth of your SaaS will slow, but it should never completely stop.

-- Looking for opportunities to grow globally – local teams should be put in place who understand the local culture and nuances
+- Looking for opportunities to grow globally—put local teams in place who understand the culture and nuances

 - Considering the addition of new products or services